Ruslan Lyubarskyi

-Ruslan Lyubarskyi (born 29 September 1973 in Bar, Ukraine) is a former professional Ukrainian-Slovak football midfielder.
-Lyubarskyi is mostly known for his time playing in Košice in the Corgoň Liga and Maccabi Netanya in the Israeli Premier League.
+Ruslan Lyubarskyi (born 29 September 1973) is a Ukrainian former professional footballer who played as a midfielder.
+He is mostly known for his time playing in Košice in the Corgoň Liga and Maccabi Netanya in the Israeli Premier League.

 Career

-Lyubarski spent six seasons in Slovakia, where he led 1.
+Lyubarski was born in Bar, Ukraine.
+He spent six seasons in Slovakia, where he led 1.
 FC Košice to two championships.
 He had a brief spell with Sparta Prague.
 He also played for Maccabi Netanya in Israel for four seasons, also playing with the club in the Intertoto Cup.
 Lyubarskyi came to Metalurh in 2004, and debuted in a match against Tavriya Simferopol.

 In 2008 he came back to play in Slovakia as he signed for Humenné.

-In 17 July 2015, Lyubarski moved to TJ Družstevník Radvaň nad Laborcom, a small amateur club that plays in 4.
+On 17 July 2015, Lyubarski moved to TJ Družstevník Radvaň nad Laborcom, a small amateur club that plays in 4.
 Liga.